estherkangg/projectS/README.md

 - Day 1; Planning and Conceptualization
 - Day 2: Implementation and Integration
-- Day 3: Testing, Refinement, and Deployment
+- Day 3: Testing and Refinement

 ## Challenges